Design of the Liverpool Telescope

-This picture of the Liverpool Telescope (or LT) allows you to find out how the major parts fit together.
+This picture of the Liverpool Telescope (or LT) helps you find out how the different parts of the telescope fit together.
 A modern reflecting telescope like this is very complicated and needs to be built very carefully.

 Click on each part of the telescope to get information about what it does.
-You can use the links to the left of the picture above.
+You can use the links to the left of the picture.

-The base of the telescope acts as a firm support for the structure of the instrument.
-It also houses the azimuth bearings which allow for horizontal (azimuth) or side to side movement of the telescope.
-These hydrostatic bearings contain two flat or nearly flat metal surfaces that glide across each other on a thin film of oil.
+he base of the telescope acts as a support for the structure.
+It is home to (azimuth) bearings which let the telescope move from side to side (horizontally).
+These bearings have two flat metal surfaces that glide across each other on a thin layer of oil.
 The bearings are very smooth which lets the telescope to follow the stars accurately.

-It is very important that the telescope is perfectly level when it is working, if not, it will be unable to accurately track the stars and take photographs.
-The base of the telescope can be levelled to within 20 microns (20 millionths of a metre - the thickness of a human hair!).
-It is also important that the telescope is mounted on a strong concrete foundation, or pier as it is called, to stop mechanical vibrations from around the observatory site disturbing the instrument's sensitive measurements.
+It is very important that the telescope is level when it is working, if not, it won't be able to track the stars and take photographs.
+The base of the telescope is level to within 20 microns the thickness of a human hair!
+It is also important that the telescope is mounted concrete, called a pier.
+This stops vibrations from around the observatory site disturbing the instrument's sensitive measurements.

 The yokes provide the second axis of movement for the telescope.
 They also support the mirrors and instruments.

 The telescope moves vertically (up and down) on its altitude axis.
-The bearings for this movement are located at the top of the yoke.
+The bearings for this movement are at the top of the yoke.
 These are the same type as those used to move the telescope side to side.

 The yoke is specially designed to be as rigid as possible.
 This is important for when the telescope moves or when it's windy.
 Vibrations caused by these would limit the quality of the images taken by the telescope.
 The Liverpool Telescope has been designed to operate in wind speeds of up to 80 km/hour.